bienpx224/Beat-Saber-Tutorial-Valem/README.md

 * Delete Main Camera and Directional Light from the Scene
 * From Asset Store, get the Oculus Integration, and import it into the project
+* In Macos, when import this package, don't tick select Audio Spatializer.
+If you tick project gonna be crash.
 * From Assets→Oculus→VR→Prefabs, drag the OVRCameraRig into the scene

 ### Create World